jonnonz1/nz-statute-book/acts/public/2003/racing-act-2003.md

 (1) As soon as practicable after making or altering any rules under section 52 or section 54, the Board must send a copy of the rules or amended rules to the Minister.
 (2) The Regulations (Disallowance) Act 1989 (but not the Acts and Regulations Publication Act 1989) applies to rules made under section 52 or section 54 as if those rules were regulations within the meaning of the Regulations (Disallowance) Act 1989.
 (3) Rules made under section 52 or section 54 must be notified in the Gazette, and come into force on the date specified for the purpose in the rules (which must not be earlier than the date of their notification) or, if no date is specified, on the date of notification.
-(4) The Board must make copies of any rules made under section 52 or section 54 available- (a) for inspection free of charge at each of its offices; and (b) for purchase by any person at a reasonable price.
+(4) The Board must make copies of any rules made under section 52 or section 54 available— (a) for inspection free of charge at each of its offices; and (b) for purchase by any person at a reasonable price.